DKFZ-ODCF/nf-bam2fastq/README.md

   * `excludedFlags`: Comma-separated list of flags to `bamtofastq`'s `exclude` parameter.
 Default: "secondary,supplementary".
 If you have complete, BWA-aligned BAM files then exactly the reads of the input FASTQ are reproduced.
 For other aligners you need to check yourself, what are the optimal parameters.
   * `outputPerReadGroup`: Whether reads from different read-groups should be written to different files.
 Default: true.
 Writing read groups into separate files reduces the time needed for sorting.
   Default: `true`.
-  * Trading memory vs. IO
+  * Trading memory vs. I/O
     * `sortMemory`: Memory used for sorting.
 Too large values are useless, unless you have enough memory to sort completely in-memory.
 Default: "100 MB".
     * `sortThreads`: Number of threads used for sorting.
 Default: 4.
     * `compressIntermediateFastqs`: Whether to compress FASTQs produced by `bamtofastq` when doing subsequent sorting.
 Default: true.
 This is only relevant if `sortFastq=true`.